changtk07/CG-21-Fall/Assignment_1/report_1.md

 #### `std::vector<Point> load_xyz(const std::string &filename)`
-This function reads points from a file to a `std::vector` and returns it.
+This function reads points from `filename` to a `std::vector` and returns it.

 ## Point In Polygon